stackitcloud/stackit-argus-cli/pkg/argus/docs/Instance.md

 ### NewInstance

-`func NewInstance(cluster string, instance string, plan PlanModel, metricsRetentionTimeRaw int32, metricsRetentionTime5m int32, metricsRetentionTime1h int32, grafanaPublicReadAccess bool, ) *Instance`
+`func NewInstance(cluster string, instance string, plan PlanModel, bucketRetentionTimeRaw int32, bucketRetentionTime5m int32, bucketRetentionTime1h int32, grafanaPublicReadAccess bool, ) *Instance`

 NewInstance instantiates a new Instance object
 This constructor will assign default values to properties that have it defined,